Alanaktion/rens-adventures/README.md

 - Title/end screens
 - Character sprites
+- Scene transitions
 - Dialogue progression

-Things that still need to be built:
+Things that still need to be implemented:

 - Decision trees
 - Save states
 - Character position transitions
-- Scene transitions
 - Animated character sprites

 ## Usage

 This is a pretty straightforward template to build off of, but there are a few important things to note.

-## Screens

-At a high level, this template breaks games into major "screens", including the title screen, game screen, and ending ("over") screen.
-Screens extend a base `Screen` class that handles transitioning between them, showing and hiding their sprites.

-Long-term when scene transitions are more robust there will likely be more specific implementation details.

 ### Scripts